pallavi0288/hello-world/README.md

 # hello-world
+Hello World,

-Hello World, I am an excited newbie to GitHub
+Pallavi here saying Hello who is starting her Github journey today and she is an excited newbie to GitHub.